 For example, if you wanted to include two further heights, of 176cm and 177cm into the sample we could add these directly into the above function as follows:

-Further information and examples of the Excel Var.S function can be found on the Microsoft Office website.
+Further information and examples of the Excel Var.S function are provided on the Microsoft Office website.

 If you get an error from the Excel Var.S Function, this is likely to be one of the following:

 |#DIV/0!||-||Occurs if fewer than 2 numeric values have been supplied to the function.|